Ralf Dahrendorf: Authority

 Dahrendorf opposed those who studied authority on an individual level.
-He was very critical of those who focused on the psychological or behavioral characteristics of the individuals who occupy such positions.
+He was very critical of those who focused on the psychological or behavioural characteristics of the individuals who occupy such positions.
 He went even further to say that those who adopted that approach were not sociologists.
 Dahrendorf believed that Marx's theory could be updated to reflect modern society and Roman society.
 He rejects Marx's two-class system as too simplistic and overly focused on property ownership.
 Due to the rise of the joint stock company, ownership does not necessarily reflect control of economic production in modern society.
 Instead of describing the fundamental differences of class in terms of property, Dahrendorf claims that we must "replace the possession, or non-possession, of effective private property by the exercise of, or exclusion from, authority as the criterion of class formation".
 A crucial component to Dahrendorf's conflict theory is the idea of authority.
 Although it initially appears to be an individual issue and psychological, Dahrendorf argues that authority is related to positions and not to individuals.
-In this way, subordination and authority are products of expectation specified by society, and if those roles are not adhered to, sanctions are imposed.
+In this way, subordination and authority are products of expectations specified by society, and if those roles are not adhered to, sanctions are imposed.
 Dahrendorf expands on this idea with the notion that roles of authority may conflict when in different positions that call for different things.
 According to Dahrendorf, these different defined areas of society where people's roles may be different are called imperatively coordinated associations.
 The groups of society in different associations are drawn together by their common interests.
 Dahrendorf explains that latent interests are natural interests that arise unconsciously in conflict between superordinates and subordinates.
 He defines manifest interests as latent interests when they are realised.
 In conclusion, Dahrendorf believes that understanding authority to be the key to understanding social conflict.